kreytos23/kreytos23/README.md

 ![alt text](./images/top.svg)

+Hi!!, I'm Cesar Martin, I'm Mexican 🇲🇽 and i'm an engineering student by the day and developer by the night.

 I love coding in any languaje :snake:.
-I study Telematics Engineering in the Instituto Politénico Nacional I have experience in Backend with languajes like Java, Go, JavaScript and Python :zap::zap:
+I study Telematics Engineering in the Instituto Politénico Nacional ❤️ I have experience in Backend with languajes like Java, Go, JavaScript and Python :zap::zap:

--->
 - ⚡ Fun fact: I begin to code since 2017
 - 👯 I’m looking to collaborate on projects that are using technologies in the backend.
 - 🌱 I’m currently learning JavaScript and Node.js in order to be a great Fullstack Developer.